NixOS/nix/doc/manual/src/language/derivations.md

   - `PATH` is set to `/path-not-set` to prevent shells from initialising it to their built-in default value.

-  - `HOME` is set to `/proc/homeless-shelter` to prevent programs from using `/etc/passwd` or the like to find the user's home directory, which could cause impurity.
+  - `HOME` is set to `/proc/homeless-shelter` on Linux and `/homeless-shelter` on OSX, to prevent programs from using `/etc/passwd` or the like to find the user's home directory, which could cause impurity.
 Usually, when `HOME` is set, it is used as the location of the home directory, even if